quantumsoftwarelab/QSL_Templates/README.md

 # QSL_Publication_Template
-The repository contains the temlpate for the research projects
+The repository contains the template for the research projects